dhmay/jamstats/README.md

     * jamstats will build the plots representing that game
 * the server and port number (e.g., `127.0.0.1:8000`) of a running scoreboard
     * jamstats will connect to the scoreboard and download the latest game state
-        * if `[output]` is to a webserver, jamstats will poll the scoreboard every 30 seconds, keeping your plots up to date
+        * if `[output]` is to a webserver, jamstats will throttle itself to downloading the latest game state no more often than every 30 seconds

 `[output]` is optional.

 * If omitted, plots will be written to a PDF file with the same name as the JSON input file but with extension `.json` instead of `.pdf`
 * If provided:
     * if it is an integer (e.g., `8080`), jamstats will start a webserver on that port number.
 Browse to, e.g., `http://locoalhost:8080` to view plots in your browser
+        * to update a plot with the latest game state, refresh your browser or click the link to the plot you want in the left sidebar
     * if it has a `.txt` or `.tsv` extension, jamstats will write tab-delimited game data file that can be loaded in Excel or R
     * otherwise, jamstats will write plots to a PDF file with that name